gmc-code/PC-Python/docs/Anvil/temperature_converter.rst

 Build first part of interface
 ------------------------------

-| Build the following interface by dragging and dropping componenets and setting their properties.
+| Build the following interface by dragging and dropping components and setting their properties.

 .. image:: images/Temperature_converter_layout.png
     :scale: 60%